 Symptomatic faults, such as performance degradation and crash failures, manifest as observable symptoms, such as increased latency, resource exhaustion, or service outages.
 These faults typically help to construct Level 1 and Level 2 tasks in the taxonomy, which can create problems that evaluate AIOps approaches' detection and localization ability.
 These faults provide an overview of potential problems but do not necessarily reveal the deeper, underlying root causes of issues (since they do not have one).
-AIOPSLAB integrates the fault injection tool, Chaos-Mesh (ChaosMesh Authors, 2022), to inject symptomatic faults into microservice applications.
+AIOPSLAB integrates the fault injection tool, Chaos-Mesh (ChaosMesh Authors, 2022), to inject symptomatic faults into microservice applications, and also has the faults enabled by flagd (Open-Feature, 2025) feature flag service in the Astronomy Shop Demo application.